 It would be a fair assumption that the majority of commercial end users of electricity think that the cost of electricity to be pretty much the same throughout the UK, whether they are based in Aberdeen, Kings Lynn or Weston Super-Mare.
 The reality is somewhat different with variation around the country based on a number of factors.
-Thus many clients express some consternation about similar consuming sites within a group having, sometimes very different pricing. continue
+Thus many clients express some consternation about similar consuming sites within a group having, sometimes very different pricing.
+Electricity prices can differ around the nation and can vary significantly from region to region.
+To name a few these factors contributing to this: continue

 Torse Ltd are pleased to announce the launch of the Autumn Briefing – a guide to whats happening in the business energy market along with useful links, interviews and the latest renewal rates which you can also see on our homepage.
 In the Autumn 2013 briefing we look at whether all the hype about power cuts and energy shortages really should concern us, we look at the froth surrounding the controversial ‘fracking’ that has been causing a stir in the news and also provide a few updates on Green Deal, biomass and a scheme to create effective mini-EMS for business by Nottingham Energy Partnership.